Payum/OmnipayBridge/README.md

 * You can use Payum's packages for Symfony,Laravel,Silex,Zend,Yii with the bridge.
 * Storages.
 Your payment is already stored on the filesystem.
 We advice not to use this storage in prod.
 * The payment model contains all the information we were able to get from omnipay.
 Just use it.
-* Payum abstract workflow.
+* Payum abstracts workflow.
 It knows when Omnipay's `purchase` or `purchaseComplete` methods should be used.
 * Credit card details are protected from accidental storing on your side.

 ## Resources